richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_fromDataExplorer.md

 ```

-This means that any user with this HTML will be able to access search results from the associated index.<br>
+This means that any user with this HTML will be able to access search results from the associated index.

+### Step 2: Programmatically set index permissions (lorem ipsum)

+Lorem Ipsum

 "In Azure Cognitive Search, an individual index is generally not a securable object"
 "However, if you're using Azure roles, you can set permissions on individual indexes as long as it's done programmatically."